Internet-Draft SCITT Architecture December 2024

 )

-Figure 3 illustrates the decoded protected header of the Signed Statement in Figure 2.
-It indicates the Signed Statement is securing a JSON content type, and identifying the content with the sub claim "vendor.product.example".
+Figure 5 illustrates the decoded protected header of the Signed Statement in Figure 4.
+It indicates the Signed Statement is securing a JSON content type, and identifying the content with the sub Claim "vendor.product.example".

 { / Protected /